NEW: Flash glucose monitoring – support for people with Type 1 diabetes.

 Doncaster CCG will follow the criteria set by NHS England which is as follows:

 - Patients already self-monitor their blood glucose more than eight times per day – the average cost of each FGS;

 - Those who meet current NICE criteria for insulin pump therapy where a successful trial of FGS may avoid the need for pump therapy, therefore demonstrating a cost saving;

 - Those who have recently developed impaired awareness of hypoglycaemia.
 A trial of FGS can reduce hypoglycaemia and may prevent future need for Continuous Glucose Monitoring (CGM), demonstrating a cost saving;

 - Patients who are admitted to hospital more than twice per year as a result of hyperglycaemia episodes.
 An FGS trial could prevent future admissions;

 - Those who require third parties to carry out monitoring and where conventional testing is not possible;

 - Children who have significant fear or anxieties of multiple finger prick testing – any child who is diagnosed when aged 16 years or less.

 Patients will be able to be referred to specialist Diabetic clinics to be assessed and for a decision to be made with results communicated to their local GP.

-Once it has been agreed that the patient is eligible and can effectively use FGS, prescribing responsibilities can transfer to GPs after six months of transferring to the flash glucose system.
+Once it has been agreed that the patient is eligible and can effectively use FGS, which is assessed over a 6 month period, prescribing can transfer to Doncaster GP practices from June 2019.
 This will be managed by the specialist diabetes clinic.